 As of and for the year ended 31 December

-2019 2018

-(EUR in thouse percente •
+2019 2018 (EUR in thousands, except percentages)

 EBITDA 206,800 145,278

 EBITDA Margin 19.0% 13.6%

 Adjusted EBITDA 259,635 221,286

 Adjusted EBITDA margin 23.8% 20.7%

 Net debt 966,501 736,019

 FFO 186,969 131,377

 FFO to net debt 19.3% 17.8%

 Free cash flow (FCF) (170,132) (187,974)

 CAPEX 451,013 416,676

 EBITDA, adjusted EBITDA and net debt are derived from the 2019 Financial Statements and 2018 Restated Financial Statements (as applicable); EBITDA margin, adjusted EBITDA margin, FFO, FFO to net debt, free cash flow and CAPEX are not audited or derived from the 2019 Financial Statements and 2018 Restated Financial Statements (as applicable).
 In any event, EBITDA, EBITDA margin, adjusted EBITDA, adjusted EBITDA margin, net debt, FFO, FFO to net debt, free cash flow and CAPEX measures should not be used instead of, or considered as alternatives to, the Group's consolidated historical financial results based on IFRS.
 The non-IFRS measures relate to the relevant reporting periods and are not meant to be predictive of future results.
 EBITDA, EBITDA margin, adjusted EBITDA, adjusted EBITDA margin, net debt, FFO, FFO to net debt, free cash flow and CAPEX as presented in this Base Prospectus are not defined under, or presented in accordance with, IFRS.
-Management of the Group uses EBITDA, EBITDA margin, adjusted EBITDA, adjusted EBITDA margin, net debt, FFO, FFO to net debt, free cash flow and CAPEX measures because the Issuer believes that these measures are commonly used by lenders, investors and analysts.
-The Group's use of the terms EBITDA, EBITDA margin, adjusted EBITDA, adjusted EBITDA margin, net debt, FFO, FFO to net debt, free cash flow and CAPEX figures and its method of calculating EBITDA margin, net debt, free cash flow and CAPEX figures may vary from other companies' use and calculation of such terms.
+Management of the Group uses EBITDA, EBITDA margin, adjusted EBITDA, adjusted EBITDA, adjusted EBITDA, adjusted EBITDA, adjusted EBITDA, EBITDA margin, net debt, FFO, FFO to net debt, free cash flow and CAPEX measures because the Issuer believes that these measures are commonly used by lenders, investors and analysts.
+The Group's use of the terms EBITDA, EBITDA margin, adjusted EBITDA, adjusted EBITDA, EBITDA margin, adjusted EBITDA, EBITDA margin, adjusted EBITDA, EBITDA, EBITDA margin, adjusted EBITDA, EBITDA, EBITDA margin, adjusted EBITDA, EBITDA margin, et debt, FFO, FFO to net debt, free cash flow and CAPEX measures because the Issuer believes that these measures are commonly used by lenders, investors and analysts.
+The Group's use of the terms EBITDA, EBITDA margin, adjusted EBITDA, EBITDA margin, net debt, FFO, FFO to net debt, free cash flow and CAPEX figures and its method of calculating EBITDA, EBITDA margin, adjusted EBITDA, adjusted EBITDA margin, net debt, FFO, FFO to net debt, free cash flow and CAPEX figures may vary from other companies' use and calculat